open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 There is always something to be done.
 Check the [GitHub issues](https://github.com/ole-vi/treehouse-builder/issues) for treehouse-builder to see what needs to be done or [waffle.io](https://waffle.io/ole-vi/treehouse-builder).
 Once you've chosen an issue and fixed the problem, create a PR using the same guidelines as the ones used when you had to go through the intern orientation.
 If you have any questions, just ask!
 You can find us on the #raspberrypi channel on gitter.

-Since we are creating an image we need to be able to access without using password everytime.
-Inorder to do that, we need to generate ssh keys and add it to github account.
-Please follow the steps under "generating a new SSH key which can be found [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key)"
+Since we are customizing the image, we would like to access it without using password everytime.
+In order to do that, [our implementation](https://github.com/ole-vi/treehouse-builder/blob/master/get_ssh_keys.py) requires you to have a SSH key in your GitHub account.
+Please follow the steps under [generating a new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#generating-a-new-ssh-key) if you don't have one already.

 After you are done with generation of the key, the next step would be adding the key to your github account.
 So follow the steps from [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).